m4sterbunny/NewPortfolio/source/pages/portfolio.rst

 Project: Moola
 --------------

 Moola supports several financial services products.
 While the API is currently for internal use only, they hope to market the product.
-I assisted to clean up the documentation by working with the Indian development team across Slack and GitHub.
+I assisted in cleaning up the documentation by working with the Indian development team across Slack and GitHub.

 Project: Qredo